Set Up the BlazorPowerTools NuGet Feed

 Add the source directly from the terminal:

-dotnet nuget add source "http://nuget.blazorpowertools.com/" \
+dotnet nuget add source "https://nuget.blazorpowertools.com/v3/index.json" \

 --name BlazorPowerToolsThen install the package: